 Search the directory to find a facility partner near you.
 All facilities listed in this directory are Ontario Equestrian Horse Facility Partners.
 This is also where you can find accredited facilities that specialize in programs for riders with disabilities, certified by the Canadian Therapeutic Riding Association.

 Find a Coach

-We believe that all riders should be supported by a certified coach or instructor.
+We believe that all riders should be supported by a licensed and certified coach or instructor.
 In Ontario, there are over 1,700 equestrian coaches enrolled in the National Coach Certification Program (NCCP.)
-Start your equestrian journey today by choosing one of our certified coaches or instructors.
+Start your equestrian journey today by choosing one of our licensed and certified coaches or instructors.

 Advanced Search »

 At Ontario Equestrian, we offer a number of fun and interesting programs to support riders of all ages in their introduction to the sport.
 We have programs connecting new riders to accredited facilities to learn the basics of horsemanship and riding.

 Do you dream of learning to ride but don’t know how to get started?
 Here is your Ticket to Ride.
 This program offers new riders a FREE introductory riding lesson or introduction to horses at participating Ontario Equestrian Horse Facility Partner riding schools.